otabut/PowerXaaS/docs/features-and-endpoints.md

 ### Auto-refresh

 Each modification regarding features/endpoints are immediate and doesn't need server restart.
-It will be applied to next request received.

-But in oder to avoid any troubles, you can quiesce the server.
-For that you may need to pause requests processing.
-See [HTTP server commands](https://github.com/otabut/PowerXaaS/blob/master/docs/http-server-commands.md)
+It will be applied to next request received but in order to avoid any troubles, you can quiesce the server.

 ### Feature flag